 Ablutophobia is a specific phobia in which individuals have an irrational fear of bathing or washing.
-It can affect children and adults and is more common in women than men.
+It can affect children and adults.
+Treatment can include medication, cognitive behavioral therapy, and more.

 People with specific phobias know that their fears are not realistic, but they are unable to address them.
 Instead, they try very hard to avoid what it is that makes them afraid.

 In this article, we look at the definition of ablutophobia and the symptoms that it causes.
 We also examine the different treatments that can help people with the condition live more conventional lives.

 People with ablutophobia are afraid of washing, bathing, or showering.

 Bathing is a vital part of life for both medical and social reasons.
 For most people, bathing is a pleasant, daily routine.
 For people with ablutophobia, however, it can be terrifying.

 With treatment, many people with ablutophobia can live productive lives with their phobia under control.

 The American Psychiatric Association estimate that 7–9 percent of adults in the United States have a specific phobia, such as a fear of spiders or arachnophobia.
 It is possible to develop a specific phobia about almost anything.

 According to the Anxiety Disorders Association of British Columbia, children tend to develop specific phobias, such as ablutophobia, between 7 and 11 years of age.